Process-oriented psychology: Worldwork and deep democracy

 Worldwork includes group techniques for developing awareness of social issues like racism and has been used to deal with post-conflict trauma.
 Worldwork has been described as the 'attempt to apply psychotherapy in the sphere of political conflict without privileging the therapeutic over the political', because it takes on the challenge of supporting all sides of a conflict while dealing with the real politics of inequality.
-Totton notes that 'so far worldwork has not resolved this problem—perhaps it cannot be resolved, but only held in continual tension'.
-Similarly, Worldwork has been described as 'group therapy in public': a group work technique aiming to bring awareness to 'the hidden emotional undercurrents surrounding social issues — like racism — that are rarely addressed publicly'.
+Totton notes that 'so far worldwork has not resolved this problem, perhaps it cannot be resolved, but only held in continual tension'.
+Similarly, worldwork has been described as 'group therapy in public': a group work technique aiming to bring awareness to 'the hidden emotional undercurrents surrounding social issues, like racism, that are rarely addressed publicly'.
 Totton comments that worldwork is 'difficult: experimental, stirring, demanding every ounce of flexibility and awareness from all the participants ... but also tremendously hopeful'.

-An example of 'worldwork' with social tensions in large groups was reported by the San Francisco Chronicle.
-In 1992, a racially diverse group of 200 people gathered in Oakland, CA to explore racial tensions, using Process Work techniques.
-This reportedly involved the expression of pain, anger and grief in a public forum with a focus on authentic, personal dialogue between individuals from opposing sides of a social issue.
-The Chronicle comments:
+An often-cited example of worldwork was a 1992 gathering in Oakland, California, where a racially diverse group of around 200 people used Process Work techniques to work through racial tensions in a public forum.

-Using role-playing exercises, body awareness and other techniques, Mindell tries to intensify the conflict under controlled situations — hoping that through some cathartic process, conflict will reconcile itself.

-The Chronicle reports that the group moved from angry heated conflict between a black and a white man, to a black man emotionally expressing his grief and pain, and finally the group 'melted into one giant, wailing, hugging mass of black and white humanity'.

 The Process Work approach to leadership and conflict facilitation is based on the idea of deep democracy; it tries to build awareness of the bigger picture and develop compassion for all sides in a conflict, an approach that Mindell refers to as 'eldership'.
 Process oriented psychology is known for a positive model of conflict, seeing it as an opportunity for growth and community; Mindell, like the authors Thomas Crum and Danaan Parry, suggests that dealing with personal conflicts better can create global change.
 The model of conflict resolution involves identifying the sides in the conflict as roles and having the conflicting parties experiment with expressing all roles, swapping sides until greater understanding is achieved.
 Conflict is understood as a sign that at least one viewpoint or experience within the group is not being adequately represented and Process Work aims to bring these 'ghosts' into conscious awareness and dialogue.

-Lewis Method of Deep Democracy

-Lewis Method of Deep Democracy is based on the work of Arnold Mindell.
-In the early 1990s two of Arnold Mindell’s students, Myrna Lewis and her late husband, Greg, began translating some of the tools.
-Lewis's Method of Deep Democracy is more flexible about the depth.